 The Quiet Zones are available on the east wing of the second and third floor.
 These are spaces to focus on your work.
 Most PCs and printers are in these areas.

-All study spaces in the atrium can be used for more casual work or just taking a break from your studies.
+In Augustine House, all study spaces in the atrium are more relaxed and informal.
+You can use them for more casual work or just taking a break from your studies.
 There are plenty of PCs and desks here, and there is also access to an outdoor terrace from the back of the second floor.